slowernews/wisdom-tldr/README.md

 Take more moments to be reflective.

-> *'Write your thoughts.
-Journal early before your inhibitions take in.'*
+> *'Journal early before your inhibitions take in.'*

 > *'Keep a journal to record the lessons you learn in life.
 You’ll get more out of life and you’ll make less of the same mistakes.
 A journal, scotch, and a little music will give you more deep thoughts than you want.'*